ajg1029/ajg1029/README.md

 ### Hi there 👋

-- 🔭 I’m currently working on ... vue.js
+- 🔭 I’m currently working on ...
+JavaScript, VueJS, NuxtJS
-- 🌱 I’m currently learning ... nuxt.js
+- 🌱 I’m currently learning ...
+Dart, Flutter
 - 👯 I’m looking to collaborate on ...
 - 🤔 I’m looking for help with ...
 - 💬 Ask me about ...